iwyg/jquery.mousetrace/README.md

-	selector : '',			// {String} selector expression provided as single statemanet or a comma seperated list staticContent : '',		// {String} or HTMLElement or jQuery Object that is displayed as tatic content on the mousetracer content : [				// define an array of optional triggers, that will envoke the tracer to display new content and add additional classnames
+	selector : '',			// {String} selector expression provided as single statemanet or a comma seperated list staticContent : '',		// {String} or HTMLElement or jQuery Object that is displayed as tatic content on the mousetracer contents : [				// define an array of optional triggers, that will envoke the tracer to display new content and add additional classnames
 		{
 			trigger : '',	// {String} selector expression provided as single statemanet or a comma seperated list content : '',	// {String} or {Function} returning {String}